-PROTOCOL TO THE CONSULAR CONVENTION BETWEEN THE UNION OF SOVIET SOCIALIST REPUBLICS AND THE PEOPLE'S DEMOCRATIC REPUBLIC OF YEMEN
+PROTOCOL TO THE CONSULAR CONVENTION BETWEEN THE UNION OF SOVIET SOCIALIST REPUBLICS AND THE REPUBLIC OF CAPE VERDE

-At the time of signing the Consular Convention of today's date between the Union of Soviet Socialist Republics and the People's Democratic Republic of Yemen, hereinafter referred to as "the Convention", the Plenipotentiaries of the Contracting Parties have agreed as follows:
+At the time of signing the Consular Convention of today's date between the Union of Soviet Socialist Republics and the Republic of Cape Verde, hereinafter referred to as "the Convention", the Plenipotentiaries of the High Contracting Parties have agreed as follows:

-- 1. The notification to a consular officer provided for in article 37, paragraph 2, of the Convention shall take place within three days from the time at which the national of the sending State is arrested or otherwise detained. - 2.
-The right of the consular officer, as provided in article 37, paragraph 3, of the Convention, to visit and communicate with a national of the sending State while he is under arrest or otherwise detained shall be accorded within seven days from the time of arrest or detention. - 3.
-The right of the consular officer, as provided in article 37, paragraph 3, of the Convention, to visit and communicate with a national of the sending State while he is under arrest or otherwise detained or is serving a term of imprisonment shall be accorded on a continuing basis.
+- 1. The notification to a consular officer provided for in article 36, paragraph 2, of the Convention shall take place within three days from the time at which the national of the sending State is arrested or otherwise detained. - 2.
+The right of the consular officer, as provided for in article 36, paragraph 3, of the Convention, to visit and communicate with a national of the sending State while such national is under arrest or otherwise detained shall be accorded within four days from the time of arrest or detention. - 3.
+The right of the consular officer, as provided for in article 36, paragraph 3, of the Convention, to visit and communicate with a national of the sending State while such national is under arrest or otherwise detained or is serving a term of imprisonment shall be accorded on a continuing basis.